JulianDomingo/cmake_tutorial/notes.md

 ### CMake
 * Cross-platform makefile generator (automatically generates makefiles for a project).
 Makefiles compile your project through **make**
+* Manages the build process completely independent of the OS / compiler through a platform-independent CMakeLists.txt file.

 #### Project Structuring
 * Partition project to have **build/, includue/, and src/** directories